 If you read up a strategy, also be sure you understand the principle behind the strategy.
 And its context of use.

 Don’t adopt everything you see online.
-Some ideas, strategies etc are not applicable in certain locations or businesses.
+Some ideas, strategies etc. are not applicable in certain locations or for some businesses.

 Read the whole concept and have a background understanding of some concepts before applying them to your business.

 This will save you from investing your time and resources on strategies that cannot really work for your business..